Caleb S.

 FAQ Icon

 Usually, an annotated bibliography is between 150 and 200 words.
 However, the length could vary, depending on the kind of referencing format you use.
-For example, Chicago style annotation would be shorter than APA and MLA style.
+For example, Chicago style annotation would be shorter than Manual of the American Psychological Association and MLA style.

 Where do you put the annotated bibliography?